duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/developer_checklist.md

 (Know what should go here?
 Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

+- Is it well documented?
+Make sure you comment your code well so that it's easier for other people to maintain.

 ## Goodie

 (Know what should go here?
 Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)